apache/maven/maven-wrapper/README.md

 $ ./mvnw clean install
 ```

-or
+or on Windows

 ```
-$ ./mvnw.cmd clean install
+$ mvnw.cmd clean install
 ```

 A normal Maven build will be executed with the one important change that if the user doesn't have the necessary version